-AIDAnova will be the world’s first liquefied natural gas (LNG) powered cruise ship, and is currently under construction at Meyer Werft shipyard in Papenburg, Germany, for Carnival Corporation’s German cruise line AIDA Cruises.
+AIDAnova is the world’s first liquefied natural gas (LNG) powered cruise ship, and was constructed at Meyer Werft shipyard in Papenburg, Germany, for Carnival Corporation’s German cruise line AIDA Cruises.

 It is the first of seven next-generation LNG-powered cruise ships ordered by leisure travel company Carnival and represents the 13th vessel in the AIDA fleet.

-The contract for the construction of the AIDAnova ship was awarded in June 2015, while the keel-laying ceremony was held at Meyer Werft’s shipyard at Seatrade Europe in Hamburg in September 2017.
+The contract for the construction of the AIDAnova ship was awarded in June 2015, while the keel-laying ceremony was held at Meyer Werft’s shipyard at Seatrade Europe in Hamburg, Germany, in September 2017.

 AIDAnova design and features

-The AIDAnova LNG-powered cruise ship features a ‘green cruising’ design and is being built in compliance with the rules of classification society RINA.
+The LNG-powered cruise ship features a ‘green cruising’ design and is built in compliance with the rules of classification society RINA.

-It incorporates a number of innovative designs with regards to amenities, entertainment and dining.
+It incorporates several innovative designs with regards to amenities, entertainment and dining.